 97. The efficiency and security of the postal arrangements of India are matters of imperial concern, in which the public in British India and the states are equally interested.
 The services of the imperial post office are enjoyed by the Indian States in common with the rest of the country.
 Fifteen states have their own postal departments and are outside postal unity.
-Five of these states have conventions with the imperial post office and work in co-operation with it.
-In the other ten states the greater part of the correspondence within the state is carried by the local post offices while branches of the imperial post office exist at most important places and carry correspondence across the state frontiers.
-In most of the convention states, imperial post offices exist only on territory which is British for purposes of jurisdiction, such as railway stations, the residency area, etc. The state postage stamps of the five convention states are valid for correspondence to any part of India, but not overseas, while the stamps of the other ten states are not valid anywhere outside their respective The existing arrangements work well and it would not states. be in the interests of the public in either British Indio or the states to alter them.
-We do not see our way to recommend an extension of the convention system as desired by certain states.
+Five of these states have conventions with the imperial post office and work in co-operation In the other ten states the greater part of the correspondence within the state is carried by the local post offices while branches of the imperial post office exist at most important places and carry correspondence across the state frontiers. most of the convention states, imperial post offices exist only on territory which is British for purposes of jurisdiction, such as railway stations, the residency area, etc. The state postage stamps of the five convention states are valid for correspondence to any part of India, but not overseas, while the stamps of the other ten states are not valid anywhere outside their respective states.
+The existing arrangements work well and it would not be in the interests of the public in either British India or the extension of the convention system as desired by certain states.
 In the five convention states no questions arise that cannot be settled in the ordinary course as at present.
 In the ten states where the British and State postal systems exist side by side questions may arise as to the opening of new post offices.
 This is at present a matter of joint discussion and we recommend no change.